 - build files

-From the command line, navigate to the Liferay Workspace root folder.
-Then pass
+In a terminal, navigate to the Liferay Workspace root folder.
+Then pass your

 blade convert [PLUGIN_PROJECT_NAME]